safe-global/safe-docs/source/services/notifications.md

 }
 ```
 #### Response
-If no previous owner exists, we create a new entry with push token and owner param
+If no previous owner exists, we create a new entry with push token and owner parameter.
 Otherwise, update current Device entry.

 > Returns HTTP 201 if OK